 Decorate With Calm Colors

-The color of your home can have a profound impact on your mood and well-being.
+The color of your home can have an impact on your mood and well-being.
 "Calm, soothing colors such as white and gray or earthy tones are great for forming the basis of a beautifully balanced room," Brantmark says.
 "Other colors do seep in from time to time, but there's rarely a riot of tone and pattern.
 It's very much about being simple and fuss-free."

 Bring the Outdoors In